Icinga/icingaweb2-module-reporting/doc/80-Upgrading.md

 ## Upgrading to Version 1.1.0

-Icinga Reporting version 1.1.0 raises the minimum required versions of `icinga-php-library` to `>=1.0.0` and `icinga-php-thirdparty` to `>=1.0.0`.
-This is due to the removal of `clue/block-react` from `icinga-php-thirdparty`.

-Please make sure to upgrade these libraries before upgrading this module.
+Icinga Reporting 1.1.0 now requires `icinga-php-library` version 1.0.0 or later and `icinga-php-thirdparty` version 1.0.0 or later to support PHP 8.5.
+Make sure to upgrade these libraries along with the module upgrade.

 ## Upgrading to Version 1.0.3